 MIDEAST STOCKS-Major Gulf markets mixed in early trade

-Feb 11 (Reuters) - Major Gulf stocks were mixed early on Thursday, with Saudi index on track to extend gains for a sixth straight session boosted by financial shares.
+Feb 17 (Reuters) - Major Gulf stocks were mixed early on Wednesday in the absence of fresh factors to trade on, with Saudi index on track to extend gains for a ninth consecutive session.

-Dubai's main share index .DFMGI added 0.2%, supported by a 2.4% gain in Air Arabia AIRA.DU, despite the budget airliner reporting a sharp decline in fourth-quarter net profit.
+Saudi Crown Prince Mohammed bin Salman has long pushed the Public Investment Fund as a central plank in his plan to find ways of driving growth while weaning the economy off its dependence on oil.

-Meanwhile, oil prices, a key catalyst for the Gulf region's financial markets, gave up some of the recent strong gains on expectations of slower economic recovery, but still above $60 a barrel.
-O/R
+In Dubai, the index .DFMGI edged up 0.2%, helped by a 1.6% gain in blue-chip developer Emaar Properties EMAR.DU.

-In Abu Dhabi, the index .ADI eased 0.2%, hit by a 0.5% fall in the United Arab Emirates' largest lender First Abu Dhabi Bank FAB.AD.
+The Abu Dhabi index .ADI eased 0.2%, hit by a 0.5% fall in the country's largest lender First Abu Dhabi Bank FAB.AD.

-The Qatari index .QSI lost 0.2%, driven down by a 0.6% fall in petrochemical maker Industries Qatar IQCD.QA.
+In Qatar, the index .QSI lost 0.5%, as most of the stocks were in red including petrochemical maker Industries Qatar IQCD.QA, which retreated 1.2%.

-Qatar Petroleum has set the March official selling price (OSP) for its Marine crude at 65 cents a barrel above the average of Platts Oman and Dubai quotes, down 5 cents from the previous month, a pricing document showed on Thursday.
+Among others, Qatar National Bank QNBK.QA, the Gulf's largest lender, slipped 0.8%.

 ((AteeqUr.Shariff@thomsonreuters.com; +918061822788;))